 When you drink matcha, or the currently on-trend matcha latte, you’re ingesting the whole leaf of the Camellia sinensis plant from which regular green tea also comes.
 Tea leaves for matcha are grown differently, however, and ground into a fine powder.
 This bright green powder boasts way more antioxidants and caffeine than green tea and other beneficial nutrients like chlorophyll.

 You can make a traditional hot tea from matcha, or you can add the powder to smoothies or recipes.
-The quality of matcha teas on the market ranges widely, from ceremonial to culinary grades.
-But not all matcha powders are created equal.
-We show you our top recommendations here.
-To learn more about this increasingly popular super-powder, read on.
+The quality of matcha teas on the market ranges widely, from ceremonial to culinary grades, but not all matcha powders are created equal.

 Matcha tea has been invading the marketplace, and it can be spotted on the shelves of health food stores, on celebrities’ Instagrams, and even in skincare products.
 Matcha dates back nearly a thousand years to Chinese Zen Buddhist monks who prepared the tea in ritual ceremonies.
 Matcha made its way to Japan where it became celebrated in traditional Japanese tea ceremonies for hundreds of years, and today the country produces the finest matcha in the world.